LucasWaelti/kalibr-wiki/Yaml-formats.md

 ```

 ###IMU configuration (imu.yaml)
-Each IMU in the calibration is configured using a YAML file.
+IMUs are configured using a YAML file.
 Please refer to the example below for details:

 **imu.yaml**
 ```